kubedb/docs/docs/reference/operator_run.md

-      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files --stderrthreshold severity         logs at or above this threshold go to stderr -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```